mynormh/catch-of-the-day/lesson.md

 NOW

 A simple serverless deployment service.
 We can quickly deploy our application with the help of the now cli and the npm package `serve`.
 [Catch Of The Day](https://cotd.mynorrmh.now.sh/)

+NETLIFY

+A simple and fast static websites deployment service.
+With the help of the netlify cli and the npm package `serve` we can quickly deploy our app.
+We just need to tell Netlify this is a SPA in a _redirects file.
+[Catch Of The Day](https://mynormh-cotd.netlify.com/)